-Bobby Rock is a Los Angeles based rock/metal drummer.
-The man first came into awareness with the Vinnie Vincent Invasion which featured, as its name suggests, former KISS guitarist Vinnie Vincent, bassist Dana Strum and vocalist Robert Fleischman who was soon replaced by Mark Slaughter.
-The band released two albums before disbanding in 1988.
-Later on, Rock worked on several projects including The Skull, Nitro, and Hardline.
-He’s also been working many years with the band Nelson and released solo albums, including OUT OF BODY (1996), several instructional DVD’s, books, and has become a recognized health and fitness specialist, with certifications in exercise, nutrition, and meditation.
-In recent years Rock has also played with the metal band Carnival of Souls, Gary Hoey and Graham Bonnet’s Alcatrazz.
+Bobby Rock is a Los Angeles-based rock/metal drummer.
+The man first came into awareness with the Vinnie Vincent Invasion, which featured, as its name suggests, former KISS guitarist Vinnie Vincent, bassist Dana Strum, and vocalist Robert Fleischman.
+Mark Slaughter soon replaced Robert, and the band released two albums before disbanding in 1988.
+Later on, Rock worked on several projects, including The Skull, Nitro, and Hardline.
+He’s also been working many years with the band Nelson and released solo albums, including OUT OF BODY (1996), several instructional DVDs, books, and has become a recognized health and fitness specialist, with certifications in exercise, nutrition, and meditation.
+In recent years Rock has also played with the metal band Carnival of Souls, Gary Hoey, and Graham Bonnet’s Alcatrazz.
 In addition to all this, Bobby joined the legendary Lita Ford band last January.
 The band did a mini-tour in Sweden in late July 2013.
-At Skogsrojet festival, I was fortunate enough to get the chance to sit down with Bobby and discuss the current Lita Ford thing, his past with Vinnie Vincent and other interesting topics.
+At the Skogsrojet festival, I was fortunate enough to get the chance to sit down with Bobby and discuss the current Lita Ford thing, his past with Vinnie Vincent, and other exciting topics.
 Read on!

 LITA FORD TALK

 It’s great to see you after all these years.
-I know that you’ve been in Europe several times with Nelson, right?
+I know that you’ve been to Europe several times with Nelson, right?

 But now you’re here with Lita Ford.
 How did this collaboration get started?